program--/fipio/README.md

 fipio::state(fip)
 #> [1] "North Carolina"

-# Alternatively, you can use the state FIP code by itself
+# Alternatively, you can use the state FIPS code by itself
 fipio::state("37")
 #> [1] "North Carolina"